zotero-chinese/styles/src/yunnan-university/index.md

   <div class="csl-entry">KENNEDY W J, GARRISON R E. 1975b.
 Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England[J].
 Lethaia.
 8(4): 339–360.</div>
   <div class="csl-entry">KINCHY A. 2012.
 Seeds, sciences, and struggle: the global politics of transgenic crops[M].
 Cambridge, Mass.: MIT Press: 50.</div>
   <div class="csl-entry">KOSEKI A, MOMOSE H, KAWAHITO M, et al. 2002.
 Compiler: US828402[P].
 2002-05-25.</div>
   <div class="csl-entry">MORRIS I. 2010.
-Why the West rules–for now: the patterns of history, and what they reveal about the future[M].
+Why the West rules—for now: the patterns of history, and what they reveal about the future[M].
 New York: Farrar, Straus and Giroux.</div>
   <div class="csl-entry">MYBURG A A, GRATTAPAGLIA D, TUSKAN G A, et al. 2014.
 The genome of eucalyptus grandis[J].
 Nature.
 510: 356–362.</div>
   <div class="csl-entry">O’BRIEN J A. 1994.
 Introduction to information systems[M].
 7 edition.
 Burr Ridge, IL: Irwin.</div>
   <div class="csl-entry">ONLINE COMPUTER LIBRARY CENTER, INC. [no date].
 About OCLC: History of cooperation[EB].</div>